RafaelLOliveira/sendgrid/README.md

-# Sendgrid running in Code Engine
+# Sendgrid running in IBM Cloud Code Engine

-This projest shows two ways to send emails using Sendgrid running in Code Engine.
+This Node JS project shows two ways to send emails with by Sendgrid running in Code Engine.

 ### Required services:
 - Sendgrid Account.